mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ## 1. Selecting the Base Table

-The base table selection is the first step when starting a new query, and it will determine which columns and links are available for selection.
+The base table selection is the first step when starting a new query, and it will determine which columns and links are available as input columns.

 The base table also determines the automatic joins that are performed when the user adds columns from linked tables.

 ### Changing the base table

+Base table selection should be done at the start of the query building progress.
+Changing it after input columns have been selected will clear all progress.
-Once the input table has been created, changing the base table will result in the loss of all progress.
-A warning should be given to users so that they understand the consequences of this change.
+A warning should be given to users so that they understand the consequences of making this change.

 ### 1.1 Base Table Options

 The base table selector will display a list of all available tables in the current schema (Initially, this list will not show views.
-Exploring views will be added in later iterations.)
+Exploration of views will be added in later iterations.)

 To select a table, the user will find it on the list and click on the desired table option.